-

 • How can I ensure my paper makes as much impact as possible?

-• How can I get my paper published more quickly?
+• How can I get my paper published faster?

 • How do I deal with peer reviewers' comments and rejection letters?